Smart City and Innovations

 The Georgia Institute of Technology, or Georgia Tech, is one of the top public research universities in the U.S., developing leaders who advance technology and improve the human condition.

-The Institute offers business, computing, design, engineering, liberal arts, and sciences degrees, as well as professional development and K-12 programs for fostering success at every stage of life.
+The institute offers business, computing, design, engineering, liberal arts and sciences degrees, as well as professional development and K-12 programs for fostering success at every stage of life.

 Its more than 53,000 undergraduate and graduate students represent 54 U.S. states and territories and more than 143 countries.
-They study at the main campus in Atlanta, at instructional sites around the world, and through distance and online learning.
+They study at the main campus in Atlanta, at instructional sites around the world and through distance and online learning.

-As a leading technological university, Georgia Tech is an engine of economic development for Georgia, the Southeast, and the nation, conducting more than $1 billion in research annually for government, industry, and society
+As a leading technological university, Georgia Tech is an engine of economic development for Georgia, the Southeast and the nation, conducting more than $1 billion in research annually for government, industry and society.

-Curiosity Lab and Opsys showcased the technology live at Smart City Expo World Congress in Barcelona
+November 11, 2024Curiosity Lab and Opsys showcased the technology live at Smart City Expo World Congress in Barcelona

 The City of Peachtree Corners — one of the nation’s first smart cities powered by real-world connected infrastructure and 5G — recently collaborated with Opsys, developer of the world’s most advanced pure solid-state scanning LiDAR sensor, to launch and deploy the company’s Advanced LiDAR Technology Opsys Sensors (ALTOS) Gen 2 LiDAR at Curiosity Lab.